Go to Homepage

 There’s free WiFi throughout, a spa, and a restaurant specialising in Peking duck and pork ribs.
 Rooms are spartan but that’s the concept.
 Hermes bathroom products are provided free and the BOSE sound deck is a quality touch.

 Top-end Hotel Tugu Lombok is nothing short of a fantasy paradise that mixes culture and history with recycled art and objets trouvés.
 With a design engineered with absolute brilliance, the property and accommodation is part collector’s residence and part luxury hideaway, all wrapped in a delicate and time-honoured style of yesteryear.
 Hotel Tugu Lombok, like its sister properties in Bali and Java, is a destination that can’t be compared with any other, anywhere.
 With hundreds of pieces of art at every step and every turn, and with the added dimension of ultra comfort and sophistication in its pool villas, the property is quite easily considered the finest on the island, and certainly the most interesting.
-It rates high on our Lombok hotels review.

 Best Lombok spa resorts, Hotel Tugu

-Tugu beach lounger/ photo: hotel
+Tugu room with artefacts/ photo: hotel

 Tugu is not just a testament to old world charm.
 The hotel is equipped with a spa and fitness centre and is an excellent launching point to the Gili islands.
 Its six villas, five bungalows and eight suites with private pools range from 107-400 square metres with in-room iPod and 42-inch flat-screen TV.
 WiFi is free throughout.
 Sire Beach is likely one of the best for swimming along this northwest coast.
 There’s also an 18-hole golf course within walking distance of the hotel and yoga and meditation in the open air spa “temple.”
 Travellers would do well to mark this one down as one of the best Lombok spa resorts.